Capstone courses in Environmental Studies Program

 The Sustainability Exchange engages interdisciplinary teams of students to tackle real-world energy, environmental, and sustainability problems through an experiential form of education.
 Students participate in projects with on- or off-campus clients developed with and guided by faculty advisors from across the University.
 Teams deliver to their clients an end-product that explores "wicked" problems requiring innovative methods and solutions.
 This course runs every fall and spring semester.
 Learn more about the Exchange.

 Each year, a group of graduate and undergraduate Washington University students attends the Conference of the Parties (COP) of the United Nations Framework Convention on Climate Change (UNFCCC).
 Each delegate closely follows a topic at the conference by attending side events, sitting in on negotiations, and speaking to diplomats and other students from around the world.
+COP 31 runs from Monday, November 9 - Friday, November 20 in Antalya, Türkiye and selected students will each attend one week.
 This course runs every fall semester.
-Learn more about the COP Seminar
+Find COP Seminar FAQ’s here.

 Registering and applying for capstone courses